 Entry Level Officer Positions Additional Selection Procedures: Applicants who receive a passing grade on the examination and rank high enough on the eligible list for Patrol Officer and receive Civil Service Certification will be subject to the following examinations:

 Physical Abilities Examination: The test is designed to evaluate physical ability to perform the duties of a Patrol Officer.
-You will be scored on a pass/fail basis, based on the time, number of repetitions, etc. required for you to complete the test.
+Applicants will be scored on a pass/fail basis, based on the time, number of repetitions, etc. required to complete the test.
 The Ohio Peace Officer's Training Academy physical fitness assessment video illustrates the proper form used during physical agility testing.
 Questions regarding the video may be directed to 216.623.5135 or 216.623.5136.